ddev/ddev/docs/content/developers/building-contributing.md

 export PATH="~/bin:$PATH"
 ```

-Next, unzip the Zip file you downloaded, make it executable, and move it to a folder in your path.
+Next, unzip the ZIP file you downloaded, make it executable, and move it to a folder in your path.
 Check with `echo $PATH`:

 ```
 unzip ddev.zip